charliezahrlie/charliezahrlie/README.md

 ˙ . ꒷ 🍰 . 𖦹˙— charlie's readme.md ᛝ Ი︵𐑼 ₊⊹

-⋆｡‧˚ʚ🍓ɞ˚‧｡⋆ this is 4 ponytown ,, blocking people outside of ponytown (banned in ponytown HELPP)
+⋆｡‧˚ʚ🍓ɞ˚‧｡⋆ this is 4 ponytown ,, blocking people outside of ponytown (banned in ponytown)

+﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

+background character is me lmao, my friends have someone better.

+Z's the one to change that <3

+small info ;; learning japanese hehe i'm so proud of myself!: >:3

+﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

+7th of june, 2026 edit;; discord: ( d4rksk1ess. )

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌